If you’re planning a trip to Hot Springs, Arkansas you definitely cannot miss checking out the famous Hot Springs Arkansas Bath Houses.

-The Hot Springs Arkansas bath houses were built over naturally occurring hot springs and the thermal water is siphoned into the bathhouses where you can enjoy soaking in the healing thermal mineral water.
+All of the bathhouses on Hot Springs Bathhouse Row were built over naturally occurring hot springs.
+The thermal water is siphoned into the bathhouses where you can enjoy soaking in the mineral water.

 Once people started realizing how special the springs were, the town grew enormously in a short time.
 The government took notice and quickly made the town into a protected area so people would not destroy the natural state of the springs.

-Not long after bathhouse row reached completion, Hot Springs was designated as a National Park- and is now known as "the oldest area in the national park system."
+Not long after Bathhouse Row reached completion, Hot Springs was designated as a National Park- and is now known as the oldest established area in the National Park system.

 The Fordyce Bathhouse is now the Hot Springs Arkansas Visitor Center.
-Out of all the bath houses in Hot Springs Arkansas, the Fordyce was the more elaborate and most expensive bathhouse on bathhouse row.
+Out of all the bathhouses in Hot Springs Arkansas, the Fordyce was the most elaborate and most expensive bathhouse on the bathhouse row.

-During operation, the Hale was also the only bathhouse to have thermal cave carved out of the mountainside and attached to the back of the bathhouse.
+During operation, the Hale was also the only bathhouse to have a thermal cave carved out of the mountainside and attached to the back of the bathhouse.
 The cave is no longer in use, but back in the day, the cave made the Hale the best bath house in Hot Springs, Arkansas.

 The Lamar Bathhouse was a unique bathhouse back in the day because it offered tubs with a variety of lengths so people of different heights could enjoy the tubs.

-The Maurice was the only bathhouse who employed a registered physical therapist and had a therapeutic pool to treat patients with.
-The Maurice was also known to provide special services, elegance to its’ customers and luxurious decor.
+The Maurice was the only bathhouse that employed a registered physical therapist and had a therapeutic pool to treat patients with.
+The Maurice was also known to provide special services, elegance to its’ customers, and luxurious decor.

 The Ozark Bathhouse is now being used as the town’s cultural center and houses park events and programs.
-At the time we went to visit there was a nice art gallery on display that we enjoyed walking through.
+When we were there, there was a nice art gallery on display that we enjoyed walking through.

-If you’re looking where to soak in Hot Springs Arkansas, the Quapaw is the place.
-The Quapaw Hot Springs Ar bathhouse is one of the two bathhouses where the public can soak in the hot springs water today.
+If you’re looking for where to soak in Hot Springs Arkansas, the Quapaw Bathhouse is the place.
+The Quapaw bathhouse is one of the two bathhouses where the public can soak in the hot springs water today.

 If you decide to pay and use the steam cave at the Quapaw Bathhouse Hot Springs Arkansas you will have a chance to see the spring through a glass window!

-The Superior was our favorite of all the bathhouses because it is now a brewery!
+The Superior Bathhouse was our favorite of all the bathhouses because it is now a brewery!
 We loved this brewery as it’s one of the most unique we’ve ever been to.

-Back in the day, the “Superior” was a paradox as it was the smallest of the bathhouses on Hot Springs bath house row.
+Back in the day, the “Superior” was a paradox as it was the smallest of the bathhouses on the Hot Springs bathhouse row.
 People who came to the Superior came for just the healing waters rather than all the frills associated with the bathhouses back in the day.

 Best Bathhouses in Hot Springs Arkansas

-Below, we will explain what each bathhouse experience is like and hopefully that way you can decide which one is best for you, or if time allows, maybe you’ll decide to try out both!
+Below, we will explain what each bathhouse experience is like, and hopefully, we’ll help you decide which one is best for you, or if time allows, maybe you’ll decide to try out both!

 What to Expect with the Traditional Bathing Package:

-Upon arriving, men and women will be separated and be taken to a locker room where you will undress and wrap yourself in a towel.
+Upon arriving, men and women are separated and taken to a locker room where you undress and wrap yourself in a towel.
 You will then meet your bath attendant who will take you to your first treatment in the Whirlpool tub.